 One of the significant perks of living in the Middle East has been the opportunities we get every now and then to be treated to something truly special.

-Thanks to a generous client of my husband’s work, we have just been treated to two nights at the amazing Qasr al Sarab Desert Resort in the “The Empty Quarter”; About 2 hours from Abu Dhabi city, 3 hours from Dubai and not far from the Saudi border – basically the middle of nowhere.
+Thanks to a generous client of my husband’s work, we have just been treated to two nights at the amazing Qasr al Sarab Desert Resort in the “The Empty Quarter,” which is about 2 hours from Abu Dhabi city, 3 hours from Dubai and not far from the Saudi border – basically the middle of nowhere.

 Getting to Qasr Al Sarab

-This did not distract from the breathtaking arrival to the resort.
-Grand fort-like towers greet you ahead of the beautiful Arabic designed reception.
-It is clear that every intricate detail has actually been thought about and it truly is a luxurious retreat.
+This did not distract from the breathtaking arrival at the resort.
+Grand fort-like towers greet you ahead of the beautiful Arabic-designed reception.
+It is clear that every intricate detail has actually been thought about, and it truly is a luxurious UAE desert retreat.

 Is Qasr Al Sarab Kid friendly?

-Of course, it would have been lovely to have enjoyed the 5-star resort as a romantic retreat for two, but reality land here, we have the two little kiddies to consider and they enjoyed the experience as much as we did.
+Of course, it would have been lovely to have enjoyed the 5-star resort as a romantic retreat for two, but in reality land here, we have the two little kiddies to consider, and they enjoyed the experience as much as we did.